Rollover Accidents Can Have Serious Consequences

 Serious motor vehicle accidents can result in substantial injuries, many of which can negatively and permanently affect a person's quality of life.
 Rollover accidents can be especially frightening, not to mention potentially devastating for those involved.
 Although rollovers are relatively rare—accounting for just two percent of all crashes—these accidents account for more than one-third of all passenger vehicle deaths, according to the Insurance Institute for Highways Safety Highway Loss Data Institute (IIHS HLDI).

-While no one can prepare you for what it's like to have your vehicle roll over in an accident, an experienced and reputable personal injury attorney can advise you on what to do immediately after an accident, and walk you through each and every step of the process should you decide to file a lawsuit against the at-fault driver.
+While no one can prepare you for what it's like to have your vehicle roll over in an accident, an experienced and reputable personal injury attorney can advise you on what to do immediately after an accident, and walk you through every step of the process should you decide to file a lawsuit against the at-fault driver.

 Anatomy of an Automobile